tanupoo/cisco-ipsec-health-checker/README.md

     OSError: [Errno 2] No such file or directory

-## Syslog configuration example for rsyslog.
+## Configuration example for rsyslog.

 setup the rsyslog.conf to allow the UDP access.